Online speech shield under fire as Trump's Facebook ban remains | ExBulletin

 The debate is starting to take hold in Congress, and action this week by Facebook’s quasi-independent supervisory board confirming the company’s suspension of Trumps accounts could provide momentum to this legislative effort.

 Under the Decency of Communications Act 1996, digital platform companies enjoy legal protection both for the content they broadcast and for the removal of publications they deem offensive.
-The lawsuit and lawsuit protection applies to social media posts, uploaded videos, restaurant or doctor user reviews, classifieds ads, or the doxing underworld of thousands of websites that profit from false and defamatory information about individuals.
+Protection from lawsuits and lawsuits applies to social media posts, uploaded videos, restaurant or doctor user reviews, classifieds, or the underworld of thousands of websites that profit from information false and defamatory on individuals.

 Section 230 of the law, which describes the shield, was enacted when many of the most powerful social media companies did not even exist.
 This has allowed companies like Facebook, Twitter and Google to become the behemoths they are today.